Alya Ahmed Saif Al-Thani

-Personal
+Early life and education

-Her father, Sheikh Ahmed bin Saif Al Thani, is a former diplomat.
+Her father, Sheikh Ahmed bin Saif Al-Thani, is a former diplomat.
 Her uncle also served as a diplomat.
 She graduated with a B.S. in economics from Qatar University and obtained a M.A. in international studies and diplomacy from SOAS, University of London in 2006.
+She is the first woman to serve as Permanent Representative of the State of Qatar to the United Nations.